 · FFA Scholarship: The Foundation grants one scholarship to an FFA member who currently is an undergraduate or plans to attend a four-year institution with an accredited college of agriculture.
 Applications can be made to the National FFA Foundation.
 Applications can be secured from the National FFA Foundation or through local FFA Advisers and have a deadline of March 1.

 · 4-H Scholarship: The Foundation grants one scholarship to a 4-H member who will be enrolled in the freshman year at an accredited college or university and is planning to major in agriculture, forestry, veterinary medicine or a closely related field.
 Applications can be secured from their 4-H leader and have a deadline of October 1.

 · Matching Funds: Each chapter is eligible for of matching funds from the Foundation to be matched with $500 from the chapter to be utilized for scholarships, incentives, tutors, library improvements or other educational needs as determined by the chapter and submitted in a proposal for approval by the Foundation Board.
 These can be ongoing, year-round efforts.

 Ronald Wayne Hurt Memorial Scholarship - Delta Chapter (Purdue University)

 Purpose of the Scholarship: Provide support to undergraduate members of Delta Chapter of Alpha Gamma Rho who support the spirit and patriotism exemplified by Captain Ronald W. Hurt during his lifetime.

 b.
-Member of a family with prior United States military service by parents or grandparents or
+Member of a family with prior United States military service by parents or grandparents or other family members or

 For more information: